rust-lang/rust/CONTRIBUTING.md

 for Rust.

-To change configuration, you must copy the file `src/bootstrap/config.toml.example` to `config.toml` in the project root, and change the settings provided.
+To change configuration, you must copy the file `src/bootstrap/config.toml.example` to `config.toml` in the directory from which you will be running the build, and change the settings provided.

 There are large number of options provided in this config file that will alter the configuration used in the build process.
 Some options to note: